By Marília Wyatt

 More than half of Android apps targeted explicitly at kids under 13 are not taking proper care to protect the confidentiality, security, and integrity of personal information collected from children, mobile app security researchers say.

-The March 2018 study led by researchers at the International Computer Science Institute at the University of California, Berkeley—revealed 40% of 5,855 apps analyzed do not use TLS (the standard method for securely transmitting data) in at least one transmission containing identifiers or other sensitive information.
-This means that almost half the examined apps may be in violation of the U.S. privacy law, Children’s Online Privacy Protection Act (COPPA), researchers wrote.
+The March 2018 study led by researchers at the International Computer Science Institute at the University of California, Berkeley—revealed that 40% of 5,855 apps analyzed do not use TLS, the standard method for securely transmitting data, in at least one transmission containing identifiers or other sensitive information.
+Researchers wrote that almost half of the examined apps may violate the U.S. privacy law, Children’s Online Privacy Protection Act (COPPA).

 What can parents do?